Day 2 - the Leper Colonies

 and only sunlight lit the kitchen.. she would have to light wood to cook. she said to us, "I'm praying for an electric stove"

-couple doors down was a "hospital".
+they were blessed with a huge speaker! and a blanket. (that poster was her wedding sign; and those are their real names)couple doors down was a "hospital".
 The lepers would come here every morning to get their lesions disinfected and banded.
 The lady doing the bandaging is actually Sarah's mom!
 The elderly lady getting bandaged started to cry a little when we got there.
 She was saying that her leprosy has not healed yet and it has been going on for too long and she just wants it to stop.
 Basically with leprosy, it progressively eats away your skin and through to your bones painlessly. so one day you can have a pinky finger, and next week it's just a stub and you didn't even notice.
 In this woman's case, she fears her foot is eventually going to deteriorate and she will be forced to walk on crutches.

 a few of the neighborhood kids were running around playing. they ran up to our hands, grabbed them, and tugged us to come play with them.
 Julian and Sierra couldn't resist the offer